 TAP-STEM is a collaboration between GPS-BIOMED & the Ayala School of Biological Sciences that presents an opportunity for graduate students and postdocs to gain experience teaching a UCI undergraduate course.
 The program will pair trainees with faculty mentors during the academic year in order to prepare them to be an instructor of record during the summer session.
 Through this formal program, trainees will gain valuable experience and become competitive candidates as they pursue careers in research and teaching at diverse institutions.

 Applications for the 2017-18 TAP-STEM program are now open.
 Please read the following information regarding eligibility, program requirements and time commitment before applying.

 Who is eligible to apply to TAP-STEM?

-Postdoctoral fellows: Advanced postdocs within departments in the School of Biological Sciences and School of Medicine, Pharmaceutical Sciences, Department of Chemistry and Departments of Biomedical/Chemical Engineering are eligible to apply.
+Postdoctoral fellows: Advanced postdocs within departments in the School of Biological Sciences, School of Medicine, Pharmaceutical Sciences, Department of Chemistry and Departments of Biomedical/Chemical Engineering are eligible to apply.
 Past teaching and mentoring experience is a plus.

 PhD students: PhD students within the School of Biological Sciences, School of Medicine, Pharmaceutical Sciences, Department of Chemistry and Departments of Biomedical/Chemical Engineering who have: 1) advanced to candidacy and 2) TA’ed at least two times (to teach a lower-division course) or at least three times (to teach an upper-division course**) are eligible to apply.
 PhD students lacking TA experience are eligible to apply only if they are graduating by the Spring 2017 deadline.

 **Candidates interested in teaching an upper-division course must meet all campus academic qualifications for Teaching Associates and must receive exceptional approval from both the Graduate Dean and the UCI Academic Senate’s Subcommittee on courses.
 Information about all qualifications to teach an upper-division course is available at http://ap.uci.edu/ase/teaching-associate-associate-in/.

 What courses will be available to teach during the summer session?

 A list of course can be found here: 2017-18-TAP-STEM-Summer-Session-Courses.
 Please review this list and select the courses you would be interested in teaching–understanding that availability is subject to change.

 What are the program requirements and what will be expected of me if I am selected?